soh4n-t/SOC-Lab-Monitoring-With-Wazuh-Suricata/docs/02-Wazuh-Setup/01-Wazuh-Setup.md

 Once Wazuh services are active; in the host system, open browser and enter https://ubuntu-ip.

-### Connect Windows to Wazuh
-In the Wazuh dashboard, go to ☰ -> Agents management -> Summary -> Deploy new agent

-Select Windows -> MSI 32/64 bits

-In the server address box, enter the ubuntu-ip

-Give a suitable agent name like WIN10-ENDPOINT

-Run the Wazuh generated command in the Windows 10 vm, it will download the Wazuh agent

-Then start the agent:
-- NET START Wazuh

-Verify the Windows service:
-- Get-Service Wazuh

-Check Wazuh dashboard you will see WIN10-ENDPOINT as Active

 ### Enabling Wazuh archives in Wazuh dashboard
 On ubuntu-server run :- sudo cp /var/ossec/etc/ossec.conf /var/ossec/etc/ossec.conf.backup